satyaidk/nft-ticketing-simple-dapp/README.md

 ## Installation:

-1. Clone the repository:
+# Clone the repository

-clone this repo to run on your local system to is the web view of Dapp!..
+Clone this repo to run on your local system to is the web view of Dapp!..